frnandu/diypowerflow/README.md

 ```

 ## TODO/ROADMAP:
-* use graphana graphs for detailed information on each component
+* use grafana graphs for detailed information on each component
 * show detailed house consumption from sonoffs
 * improve dots animations, to better reflect current flowing
 * make additional energy sources, like generator and wind turbines.